 This pioneering programme will equip students with critical insights and analytical skills to enable them to play a part in shaping the transition to a decarbonised and climate resilient future.
 Most postgraduate courses focused on climate change are concerned with the science of climate change.
 DCU’s new MSc. in Climate Change: Policy, Media & Society is unique in Ireland in its focus on the social sciences and humanities, on media, policy, law, governance, regulation and politics.

 This programme is being offered as a blended online/in-classroom experience for the 2020-2021 academic year.
 Most lectures will be delivered in on-campus classrooms equipped with live-streaming technology or via the Zoom video platform.
-All lectures will be recorded and made available online.
 These will be supplemented with online discussions and on-campus small group seminars, as well as individual and group assignments.

 Teaching will be facilitated through DCU’s online learning environment, LOOP, the Zoom video platform, and other tools.